-As a Parkinson’s disease care partner, I feel that I’m the “Wearer of Many Hats”.
-I find this metaphor explains the caregiver/care partner’s situation - the unpredictability of Parkinson’s requires us to be ready to make a change to a new role at a moment’s notice.
+As a Parkinson’s disease care partner, I feel that I’m the "wearer of many hats."
+I find this metaphor perfectly explains the caregiver or care partner’s situation.
+The unpredictability of Parkinson’s requires caregivers to be ready to change into a new role at a moment’s notice.

-- On the day of the appointment - My nursing work starts early making sure all medications are taken on time to ensure that "on time" coincides with taking a shower and getting ready.
+On the day of the appointment, my nursing work starts early making sure all medications are taken on time to ensure that "on time" coincides with taking a shower and getting ready.

-- Upon arriving at the office building - I drop him off at the front entrance.
+Upon arriving at the office building, I drop him off at the front entrance.
 Accessing the building is tough as parking is a premium.
 Also, just in case his medications may be wearing off, it is easy for him to enter the building.

-- As we are ushered into the exam room - I put my administrative/nurse hat back on by mentioning the medications that need refilling to the nurse.
+As we are ushered into the exam room, I put my administrative/nurse hat back on by mentioning the medications that need refilling to the nurse.

-I’m the scribe too – taking any notes for follow-up items such as medication research, therapies, etc. Exam room visits are definitely a tag team effort on both of our parts.
-There’s so much that can be discussed from exercise, medications, physical therapy, nutrition, etc. – it’s too much for anyone person to remember!
+I’m the scribe too – taking any notes for follow-up items such as medication research, therapies, and more.
+Exam room visits are definitely a tag team effort on both of our parts.
+There’s so much that can be discussed from exercise, medications, physical therapy, nutrition – it’s too much for anyone person to remember!

-Caregivers have to juggle so many roles & responsbilities
+Caregivers have to juggle so many responsibilities

 I’m very aware that Parkinson’s disease is slowly adding hats to my closet as time marches on.
 Neither of us likes this fact.
 I do my very best to educate myself and be aware of new tools and skills I need for any task.
 Karl and I are trying to decide what role matches a propeller beanie?